Benoit Mandelbrot: Early years

-Benedykt Mandelbrot was born in a Lithuanian Jewish family, in Warsaw during the Second Polish Republic.
+Benedykt Mandelbrot was born into a Lithuanian Jewish family in Warsaw during the Second Polish Republic.
 His father made his living trading clothing; his mother was a dental surgeon.
 During his first two school years, he was tutored privately by an uncle who despised rote learning: "Most of my time was spent playing chess, reading maps and learning how to open my eyes to everything around me."

 In 1936, when he was 11, the family emigrated from Poland to France.
 The move, World War II, and the influence of his father's brother, the mathematician Szolem Mandelbrojt (who had moved to Paris around 1920), further prevented a standard education.
 "The fact that my parents, as economic and political refugees, joined Szolem in France saved our lives," he writes.

 Mandelbrot attended the Lycée Rollin (now the Collège-lycée Jacques-Decour) in Paris until the start of World War II, when his family moved to Tulle, France, where he enrolled in Lycée Edmond Perrier.
 He was helped by Rabbi David Feuerwerker, the Rabbi of Brive-la-Gaillarde, to continue his studies.
 Much of France was occupied by the Nazis at the time, and Mandelbrot recalls this period:

 Our constant fear was that a sufficiently determined foe might report us to an authority and we would be sent to our deaths.
 This happened to a close friend from Paris, Zina Morhange, a physician in a nearby county seat.
 Simply to eliminate the competition, another physician denounced her ...
 We escaped this fate.
 Who knows why?

 In 1944, Mandelbrot returned to Paris, studied at the Lycée du Parc in Lyon, and in 1945 to 1947 attended the prestigious École Polytechnique, where he studied under French mathematicians Gaston Julia and Paul Lévy.
 From 1947 to 1949 he studied at California Institute of Technology, where he earned a master's degree in aeronautics.
 Returning to France, he obtained his PhD degree in Mathematical Sciences at the University of Paris in 1952.